 A. Yes.
 AWS officially retired Snowmobile in early 2024.
 Snowmobile was the 100 PB shipping container service for extremely large data transfers.
 For petabyte-scale transfers, AWS now recommends multiple Snowball Edge devices in parallel, plus DataSync for ongoing replication.
 The retirement was driven by low utilisation and the increasing capability of multi-Snowball patterns combined with high-bandwidth Direct Connect.

 A. Snowball Edge Export can be used to ship data out of AWS to a customer location.
 The destination cloud-side ingest then uses a separate device (Azure Data Box for Azure, Transfer Appliance for GCP, customer-side internet ingest for other targets).
-The combined export-import pattern is typically the cheapest path for cross-cloud transfers above 100 TB.
-The per-TB cost lands at $40 to $60, compared with $70 to $90 per TB for direct internet egress at scale.
+Export jobs pay the device job fee plus AWS data transfer out at standard rates, so the saving versus direct internet egress is mostly operational (no bandwidth ceiling) rather than fee-based.
+Customers migrating off AWS entirely should ask AWS about the free data transfer out programme announced in March 2024, which can waive the egress component.

 A. The end-to-end Snowball Edge cycle: AWS ships the device (3 to 7 days transit), customer copies data to the device (1 to 5 days depending on data volume and source IO), customer ships the device back to AWS (3 to 7 days transit), AWS ingests the data into S3 (1 to 3 days).
 Total elapsed time for a typical 80 TB transfer is 12 to 22 days.
 For comparison, the same 80 TB at 400 Mbps sustained over the public internet would take roughly 18 days of pure transfer time, plus the source-side egress cost.